-Software plays a crucial role in fixing the business communication problems.
+Software plays a crucial role in fixing business communication problems.

-You cannot write a booklet, send it to all of the people in your organization and say "Follow those rules".
-People don't want to learn every IBCS concept by heart.
+You cannot write a booklet, send it to all of the people in your organization and say: "Follow these rules".
+Of course, people don't want to learn every IBCS concept by heart.

-And with the new software tools available on the market (like Zebra BI), they don't have to.
+However, with new software tools available on the market (like Zebra BI), they don't have to.
 Now everyone can create best practice reports in just a few clicks.

 The users don't have to care about the IBCS rules.
-They just prepare the data (for different business scenarios: previous year, actual, budget, forecast) and the software ensures the charts created from the data are IBCS compliant.
+They just need to prepare the data (for different business scenarios: previous year, actual, budget, forecast) and the software makes sure the charts created from the data are IBCS compliant.

-The software knows what is previous year, sales or head-count.
-There is a meta layer in the software where certain rules are defined that incorporate IBCS into the software.
+The software knows what is the previous year, sales, or headcount.
+The software includes a meta layer with definitions of certain rules that incorporate IBCS into the software.

-In order for a software tool to be officially accepted as being able to create IBCS compliant reports, the IBCS association offers a certification process.
-The software must pass strict testing procedures to ensure the charts created and reports produced are in line with the IBCS specifications.
+Furthermore, for a software tool to be officially accepted as being able to create IBCS compliant reports, the IBCS Association offers a certification process.
+However, the software must pass strict testing procedures to ensure the charts created and reports produced are in line with the IBCS specifications.